paulocarvalhodesign/luso-cms/README.md

 ##Quick Install

-Get Composer.
+-Get Composer.

-To actually get Composer, we need to do two things.
+-To actually get Composer, we need to do two things.
 The first one is installing Composer (again, this means downloading it into your project):

 $ curl -s https://getcomposer.org/installer | php